How to run a World Cup pub sweepstake in 2026

 Pub sweepstakes typically charge more than office ones — £5–£10 per entry is standard, with some larger pubs going to £20 for a bigger prize pot.
 With 48 entries at £10 that's a £480 pot — enough to make it genuinely exciting.

-Consider splitting the prize: 70% to the winner, 20% to the runner-up, 10% to whoever draws the top scorer's nation.
-Three prizes from one sweepstake — three people who have a reason to stay interested until the final.
+Three prizes from one sweepstake means three people who have a reason to stay interested — and to be at the bar — until the final.

 Making the draw night an event